TheNexusAvenger/Nexus-Project/README.md

 More information can be found [here](docs/contributing.md).

 ## License
-Nexus Instance is available under the terms of the MIT Licence.
+Nexus Project is available under the terms of the MIT Licence.
 See [LICENSE](LICENSE) for details.